nova-ruby/rails/Rails.novaextension/README.md

 This extension is still in Alpha and various features will be added later on.
 If you have any suggestion or you have some free time you are free to contribute.

+## Wiki

+Visit the [Wiki](https://github.com/tommasongr/nova-rails/wiki) for seeing all the available commands and features.

 ## Features

 ### Rails Server Task